RyanMarinoff/ISW-Prism/_posts/2016-12-21-idataloader-initialized.markdown

 # Set data loading functionality within IDataLoader

-Using pre-existing code examples as stated yesterday, I have completed the primary loading of data for the Vendor, Option and Category models.
+Using pre-existing code examples as stated yesterday, I have completed the preliminary loading of data for the Vendor, Option and Category models.
 Currently the purpose is to get the data loaded into the application.
 Actual use and manipulation of the data is not part of the intent.